Yimura/node-ytdl-gui/README.md

             rule: 'allow', // allow or deny
             exception: ['vimeo.com']
         }
     },
+    cluster: {
+        // By default, the webserver will be clustered in the same amount of Logical Cores available.
+        // You can overwrite the automated mode and set the amount of threads the webserver should use.
+        threads: 'auto' // a number is expected or "auto" },
     web: {
         // Change the port of the web server, don't change this for the docker container as you'll have to adapt it there as well.